thomas-daniels/aix/README.md

 Get started by:

 * Installing the `aixchess` extension for DuckDB: `INSTALL aixchess FROM community; LOAD aixchess;`.
-* Download one of the [Aix-compatible Lichess database files](https://huggingface.co/datasets/thomasd1/aix-lichess-database).
+* Download one of the [Aix-compatible Lichess database files](https://huggingface.co/datasets/thomasd1/aix-lichess-database) or convert your own PGN file using [pgn-to-aix](pgn-to-aix/README.md).

 With the `aixchess` extension loaded, you can execute SQL queries over a chess game collection.
 For example, this query generates a heatmap of king move destinations: